Step by Step Eviction Process in Arizona

 When the tenant does not voluntarily move out, a writ of restitution needs to be filed with the court 5 days after the judgment, but can be as few as one day in certain situations where the tenant is acting unlawfully.

 Writs of restitution are served by a constable or sheriff (state law mandates this).
 Until this happens, a landlord or property manager cannot legally change the locks to the property.
 Once it has been executed, though, they are free to do so.

 And here’s where locksmiths come in.
-Locksmiths are called out to perform a rekey service to a landlord who is serving the writ of restitution, at the time of the serving.
+Locksmiths are very called out to perform eviction lockout service at the time of the eviction.

 The law prohibits the ex-tenant from remaining or returning to the property without the express permission of the owner (or be charged with criminal trespassing), but you will want the extra piece of mind by having the property rekeyed by a locksmith.

 Personal property left behind also needs to be disposed of properly, and there are rules that govern this to give the tenant an opportunity to recover some of their belongings